Lionel-Rocha/Lionel-Rocha/README.md

 ## ➦ About me (EN):

 Hi there!
-I'm a jack-of-all-trades Python, NodeJS and Java developer based on Rio de Janeiro, Brazil.
-Currently, I'm working on the development of the Brazilian Blockchain Network (Rede Blockchain Brasil - RBB), but I'm also working on Python, Java and web3 projects.
+I'm a jack-of-all-trades Python and JavaScript developer based on Rio de Janeiro, Brazil.
+Currently, I'm working on the development of the Brazilian Blockchain Network (Rede Blockchain Brasil - RBB), but I'm also working on Python and JavaScript for web and blockchain projects.
 I'm willing to help pretty much anyone who asks, as long as you ask politely.

 ⚡ My pronoums are: **they/them**